kevincuallado/gr0und-s3ct0r.github.io/_drafts/contribute-to-ansible.markdown

 $ pipenv install -r requirements.txt
 ```

-Ansible come with a lots of development dependencies, you can install all or just a subset
+Ansible comes with a lot of development dependencies, you can install all of them or just a subset depending on what you're working on.
+For instance, if you're working on the documentation, all development dependencies are present in `./docsite_requirements.txt`.
-in concordance with your development purpose.

-If you work on documentation all development dependencies are presents in `./docsite_requirements.txt`.
 ```sh
 $ pipenv install -r ./docsite_requirements.txt
 ```

-To working on bugfix, tests, or new features you need to install specific requirements:
+On the other hand, if you're working on bugfixes, tests or new features, you'll need to install specific dependencies:
 ```sh
 $ # minimal subset of requirements to install
 $ pipenv install -r ./test/runner/requirements/units.txt